 Yes, we also provide focus groups.
 We have experience conducting traditional focus groups, with as few as 20 participants and as many as 100.
 A focus group is often more appropriate if you want to test very specific ideas, theories, or problems from either side of the case.
 While a mock trial may be highly nuanced, a focus group is more of a discovery or fact-finding session.

 We recruit jurors through a wide array of trustworthy means, including using local U.S. Census data when appropriate.
 In order to ensure a high-quality panel, we make sure that compensation is above the market rate for the area.
 For more information regarding our jury selection process, please contact us.

 We pride ourselves on recruiting quality candidates for the mock jury from the sample demographic in which your case will be tried.
 We strive to model a mock jury with as much diversity as possible, given the locale.
-This helps your team understand the differences of opinion jurors may have and how to tackle any implicit biases.
+This helps your team understand the differences of opinion that jurors may have, and how to tackle any implicit biases.

 Our proprietary mock trial process is designed to elicit as much information as possible.
 In our decades-long experience, we feel a mock trial gives lawyers and other interested parties more information and more reliable data.
 A key factor in our process is the adversarial element inherent in a real trial situation.
 In contrast, a focus group provides a more condensed set of facts or data points.
-Over time, we have found this information less reliable.
+Over time, we have found this information somewhat less reliable.

 Our team has decades of experience in managing mock trial proceedings for some of the most high-profile and controversial cases imaginable.
 We work under uncompromising conditions of confidentiality.
 You can be sure that your case data and results from mock trial and focus group events are kept in strictest confidence, made available only for you to share with your trial team, risk managers, and other decision makers.